-The bend in the River Ems clearly identifies the target area and the damage to the old aqueduct (yellow circle) is clearly visible.
-Although the newer, wider aqueduct is undamaged (red circle), the raid was hailed as a major success.
+The bend in the River Ems identifies the target area and the damage to the old aqueduct (red circle) is clearly visible.
+The newer aqueduct although damaged in an earlier raid now appears to be open to traffic (yellow rectangle).

 The 'old' aqueduct was badly damaged but it would take the German's less than two weeks to make a full repair.
-Although the other aqueduct was unaffected the attack did hinder the movement of war material to the invasion ports at a most critical point in the war.
+Although the 'bypass' aqueduct was unaffected by this raid, the attack was hailed as a major success.

 Access to the site today is straightforward although investigators should be warned that this is now an area for nude sunbathing.

-However, the old aqueduct is no longer used and the stretches of canal on either side have been left as a nature reserve or have been filled in.
+The old aqueduct is no longer used and the stretches of canal on either side have been left as a nature reserve or have been filled in.

 The actual aqueduct itself has been left drained but otherwise is unchanged.